Fpart

 It has been slightly modified for portability and is available under the BSD license.

-Also, big thanks to my beloved wife and daughters for their invaluable support and more particularly for the discussion we had about Fpart logo :)
+- Last but not least, big thanks to my beloved wife and daughters for their invaluable support and more particularly for the discussion we had about fpart logo :)